canonical/snapcraft/docs/proposed-yaml.md

 ### packages

 This should be a list of packages to install into the host, rather than to include in the deb.
-And renamed to systemPackages to avoid confusion.
+And renamed to build-tools to avoid confusion.

 Installing a package into the deb should be a part, just like every other piece of code that goes in there.
 Something like: